Headphone Impedance Explained

 In any case, this is why impedance matters.

-You desire to purchase a pair of headphones with an impedance suitable for your intended audio source.
+You wish to purchase a pair of headphones with an impedance appropriate for your intended audio source.

 If you were to buy high-impedance headphones and connect them to an iPad, you’d have to strain your ears pretty hard to hear anything, even at max volume, since the loss of loudness is one of the primary detriments of impedance mismatch.